lbracken812/lbracken812/README.md

 #### Thanks!

-So to finish this up, thank you so much for reading my little essay here!
-I greatly appreciate interested minds and curious souls!
-I hope you have an amazing day, see you around!
+So to finish this up, thank you so much for reading my little About Me here!
+I hope you have a great day!

 🎉